How to Finalize Your Divorce in California

 Work with mediators if you struggle with hard choices.
 A mediator can simplify the process for you both, providing meaningful guidance and helping you to reach common ground.
 Sometimes, people still can't agree at the end of this process.

-If you can't agree on one or many details and can't fill out the final forms accurately, you may need to go to trial.
+You may need to go to trial if you can't agree on one or many details and can't fill out the final forms accurately.

 A divorce trial is a lengthy and expensive way to end your marriage.
 These trials can also mean saying difficult things about one another that could ruin your relationship in the future.
 It's wise to do all you can to avoid going to court.
 It’s an incredibly stressful and expensive process.